The Liver Meridian – Springtime, Rising Emotions, New Ideas

 What are the Functions of the Liver Meridian?

-The Liver stores blood and regulates blood volume.
-The Liver is responsible for planning, and oversees our path in life.
-The Liver relates to emotions.
-It generates anger, a clearing force, to keep things moving and flowing.
-When anger dissolves, this energy transforms into faith, optimism, and wisdom.
+The Liver is responsible for planning, and it oversees our true path in life.
+The Liver Meridian rules the season of Spring, Rising Emotions, New Projects.
+The Liver relates to passionate emotions and generates anger as a clearing force to keep things moving and flowing.
+When anger dissolves, this passionate energy transforms into balanced faith, optimism, and wisdom.

-The Liver’s emotion is Anger
+The Liver’s Emotion is Anger

 The Liver is associated with the Wood element and the Spring season.

-That’s because there’s a buzzing of excitement in the air and in our bodies.
+That’s because Spring brings a buzzing of excitement in the air and in our bodies.
 In the spring the energy is rising up and outward in powerful surges.
 It’s a time of enormous change and growth, especially underneath the surface.
 Hence the Wood element is associated with new ideas, inspiration, and nurturing new projects.
 In the Spring our energy moves up and outward.
 We want to move more, we have more energy within us and we want to do something with it.

-Liver Consciousness Issues are: Planning, Organization, Processing, Synthesizing, Vision, Faith, Anger, Resentment, Strength, Protection, Memory, Benevolence, Destiny, Soul, Movement, Growth, Hope
+Liver Consciousness Issues are: Planning, Organization, Processing, Synthesizing, Vision, Faith, Anger, Resentment, Strength, Protection, Memory, Benevolence, Destiny, Soul, Movement, Growth, Hope.

 The Liver System is quite vast, including the Liver, Gallbladder, Connective Tissue Tendons, Ligaments Sinews, Nails, Eyes, Eyesight, and Hands.
 The Liver also has an intimate relationship to the Heart.